 Jacqueline Pierce, Fordham College at Lincoln Center ’23, is the Retrospect producer.
 Jacqueline, a dance major in the Ailey/Fordham BFA Program, enjoys profiling interesting people and programs around Fordham.
 When she isn’t writing or dancing, Jacqueline enjoys watching movies and then reading the Wikipedia articles on every member of their casts.

 Emma Seiwell was the assistant multimedia editor for The Observer.
 She is a senior at Fordham Lincoln Center majoring in journalism with a minor in visual arts.
 Emma is interested in local history, culture, science and social justice.
 Being in NYC she finds great inspiration from local communities and the endless stories they have to tell.
 When she's not reporting, she can be found people-watching downtown, taking photos or eating blintzes at Veselka.

 Maddie Sandholm, FCLC ’23, is the layout editor for The Observer.
 She is a new media & digital design major and visual arts minor.
-Aside from spending too many hours exploring the Adobe Suite, she enjoys hiking, driving out to the West (best) Coast or decorating (and, of course, taste testing) her sisters’ baking creations.
+If she's not working in The Observer office, you might find her drawing, practicing guitar or playing Stardew Valley with her sisters.